 The Graduate School will provide some flexibility with recommended application deadlines for Spring/Summer 2020 and Fall 2020 applications.
 However, application deadlines set by programs supersede those set by the Graduate School.
 Please check with your academic program for individual program application deadlines.
 For international applicants, deadlines to submit official academic credential evaluations for Spring/Summer 2020 and Fall 2020 have been adjusted to the following:

 Application fee waivers

-In light of the continuing effects of the COVID-19 pandemic, to assist our applicants, beginning May 9, 2020, Wayne State University is waiving the application fee on all graduate applications submitted for the following terms: Spring/Summer 2020, Fall 2020, Winter 2021 and Spring/Summer 2021.
+In light of the continuing effects of the COVID-19 pandemic, to assist our applicants, beginning May 9, 2020, Wayne State University is waiving the application fee on all graduate applications submitted for the following terms: Winter 2021 and Spring/Summer 2021.
+Effective October 14, 2020, the application fee waiver is extended through the Fall 2021 term.
 Unfortunately, we are not able to make this waiver retroactive for applicants who have already paid the application fee.

 GRE General Test

 For students affected by COVID-19, at-home testing is now available worldwide for the GRE General Test, with the exception of Mainland China and Iran.
 Visit ETS GRE General Test for more information.

 The TOEFL iBT is being temporarily offered as a special home edition, worldwide, with the exception of Iran.
 For China applicants, effective May 12, ETS and the TOEFL® program announced the launch of the TOEFL ITP® Plus for China Solution, a secure TOEFL® testing solution exclusively for Mainland China featuring the TOEFL ITP test and a video speaking interview from Vericant, a leading secure interview administrator.